Justice Storytellers:

 • intro to “Narrative Ecology” Map by exploring the broader context in which you/your stories exist.
 What existing narrative does your story challenge?
 What new narrative are you creating?

-• A Liberatory Approach to Feedback: Learning to give and receive feedback using an artist-centered approach.
+• A Liberatory Approach to Feedback: Learning to give and receive feedback using an approach rooted in artist agency and liberatory values.

 • Workshop pt.1: Discussing project summaries/written excerpts using liberatory feedback model.